DEVCKS/cakephp-plugin-simplesaml/simplesamlphp-2.0/modules/saml/docs/nameid.md

 `identifyingAttribute`
 :   The name of the attribute we should use as the unique user ID.

+`identifyingAttributes`
+:   An array of attribute names to consider for the unique user ID.
+:   The first attribute found in this array that's being released to the SP :   will be used.
+Note that using this option means you must not also use :   identifyingAttribute.

 `Format`
 :   The `Format` attribute of the generated NameID.

 ## `saml:PersistentNameID`

 Generates a persistent NameID with the format `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`.
-The filter will take the user ID from the attribute described in the `attribute` option, and hash it with the `secretsalt` from `config.php`, and the SP and IdP entity ID.
+The filter will take the user ID from the attribute described in the `identifyingAttribute` option, and hash it with the `secretsalt` from `config.php`, and the SP and IdP entity ID.
 The resulting hash is sent as the persistent NameID.

 **Options**: